 - Parents will receive information about these extremely important exams in the mail.

-- The cost of each test is $85, with the CASD Board of Education paying half, so a standard exam costs $47.50.
+- The cost of each test is $95, with the CASD Board of Education paying half, so a standard exam costs $47.50.
 The cost of the test is $5 for students who qualify for free or reduced lunch.

 There are different types of tests that can help students analyze your abilities: